hoaphantn7604/react-native-curved-bottom-bar/README.md

     TouchableOpacity,
     View,
   } from 'react-native';
-  import { CurvedBottomBar } from 'react-native-curved-bottom-bar';
+  import { CurvedBottomBarExpo } from 'react-native-curved-bottom-bar';
   import Ionicons from 'react-native-vector-icons/Ionicons';
   import { NavigationContainer } from '@react-navigation/native';